 Many of the buildings are from late Victorian times, being original and still surviving today.
 Although these are just over a hundred years age-wise, they form the oldest series of buildings and structures within one roadway in the whole of the London Borough of Barking & Dagenham.
 Unfortunately, we have lost some of these today, including: the blacksmiths and the old pump near the boundary with Having.

 The web site in its first year from 2006-07 received over 5,000 hits.
 Its second year has proved even more successful, as in November 2008 the count was well in excess of 20,000... far more than I ever thought possible when I came up with the idea.
 I thank all the people who have utilised these pages in the past and found them useful.

 All the items have been prepared by myself for the site, and although many are my copyright I do not mind other's utilising details from them for personal usage only.
 If you are using them for other uses please contact me, details of copyright exist on the readers' service page.
 Some of the pictures are also my copyright, so please see the new Readers' Services page (link below).
 Please sign the Guestbook if you have found these pages of interest!

 Many 'readers' have accessed this site but few have left their comments!
 Some of this is probably due to the fact that they have to register their details.
-This in effect stops alot of people registering, but also stops those which would write loose comments!
-Feel free to write and share your memories here, and to send pictures of the Barking, Chadwell Heath and Dagenham regions or indeed those nearby.
-The following is a direct link to the pages.
+This in effect stops a lot of people registering, but also stops those which would write loose comments!
+I have left this open for a trial period to encourage more participation, but any abuses will be removed.
+So feel free to write and share your memories here, and to send pictures of the Barking, Chadwell Heath and Dagenham regions or indeed those nearby.
+The following is a direct link to the pages:-

 If you have any photographs that you wish to share on the district I am always happy and grateful to do so.
 Please scan them over to me at my e-mail address.